 Now, that I’m back after the gastroscopy, let’s get started.

 My heart was trying to leap out of the rib-cage, both by hands went into a clawing posture and there was numbness all over my body.
 I could feel my vision blacking out and my mouth drying up so fast, I was collapsing!
 My wife looked at my eyes and said in a panic tone that I was pale.
 I had no idea what was happening.
 After drinking some water and lying down for a few minutes, everything except the abdominal pain came back to normal state.
-Our one and a half year old son was sleeping when the post injection episode of twitching happened.
+Our one and a half year old son was sleeping when the post injection allergic episode happened.
 I should admit, my wife’s courage to withstand such a situation particularly when there was no one else at home that time.
 She took control of the situation and we rushed to the nearest medical college at Pariyaram without any further delay.

 At the emergency department, I thought I was getting special care as both of us were doctors.
 My light head found it hard to think when I heard someone standing nearby exclaiming that she couldn’t appreciate my blood pressure reading!

 After about 30 minutes and half a dozen phone calls, my hospital staff, 3 junior health inspectors had rushed to the hospital to help us.
-The doctor who examined me, came to me and said that all my blood tests including blood sugar, electrolytes were normal and that after starting the IV fluid, my blood pressure was also under control.
+The doctor who examined me, came to me and said that all my blood tests including blood sugar, electrolytes were normal and that after starting the intravenous fluid, my blood pressure was also under control.
 Now, I wanted to know when they were going to take my tummy’s ultrasound scan and for that they had no reply.

 Fifteen minutes later, the Surgeon who examined me told that they had sent for a serum amylase test to rule out pancreatitis and still they had no idea whether a scan could be done or not.
 Why?
 Because, it was a Sunday!

 The tramadol injection was not showing any effects and my pain was still going strong.
-After 2 hours, when my light-headedness and dryness of the mouth finally subsided, I started to experiment sitting and lying down in various positions in an attempt to lower the pain.
+After 2 hours, when my light-headedness and dryness of mouth finally subsided, I started to experiment sitting and lying down in various positions in an attempt to lower the pain.
 Lateral, supine, sitting, crouching, stooping forward, nothing seemed to work.
 I was drinking more and more water every few minutes and still, nothing really helped.

-Half an hour later, I was taken to the ultrasound scan room on a wheelchair, my first ever trip!
+Half an hour later, I was taken to the ultrasound scan room on a wheelchair, my first ever trip on the wheelchair!
 The final year radiodiagnosis intern was very friendly and he did a detailed scan ruling out appendicitis, pancreatitis, any peritoneal fluid accumulation.
 I had “non-alcoholic fatty liver disease” and that was it!
 But, NAFLD wouldn’t cause acute abdominal pain, then what could it be?
 The scan showed my stomach dilated extensively and my small and large bowels were collapsed.
 Could it be gastroparesis?

 The Surgeon had ordered to admit me, and do a Ryle’s tube aspiration.
-I was put on “nil per os” (NPO, which means “nothing by mouth”) for the night and my CECT abdomen was scheduled for the next day.
+I was put on “nil per os” (NPO, which means “nothing by mouth”) for the night and my CT abdomen was scheduled for the next day.
 As the room was not ready after the scan, I was taken back to the emergency department.
 The diclofenac injection had slightly reduced my pain, but it was the Ryle’s tube which had made all the difference.

 Inserting a Ryle’s tube is a tricky task and I have done it several times mostly for the palliative home care patients.
 If you’ve seen the movie, “Iron Man”, it’s the same tube that Robert Downey, Jr (Tony Stark) pulls out through his nostril.
 All said and done, it was now my turn to experience how it felt!

 The first attempt failed, because I opened my mouth and the tube came out through the mouth.
 The second time, I gagged, chocked but it went in and my goodness, it was an unforgettable experience.
 As soon as the tip of the tube had reached my stomach, water that I had drunk in the last 6 hours splashed out onto my face, hair and suddenly as if by magic, the pain disappeared!
 The usual procedure of using the stethoscope to confirm the position of the tube by pushing air and listening for the air sounds was not needed in my case!
-Half an hour later, the nurse who had a 20ml syringe aspirated another one litre approx of water from my stomach.
+Half an hour later, the nurse who had a 20ml syringe aspirated another one liter of water from my stomach.
 I was relieved, my pain was gone and now I had a new problem to face, the tube stuck in my nose!

 As I was not permitted to take any food or fluid through mouth, (NPO), there were 5 pints of different IV (intravenous) fluids on my orders.
 At 1.00 AM the other day, I needed to sleep a bit and the only thing that was stopping me was the tube.
 So what could I do other than follow what Iron Man did, right?
 I thought, if any more aspirations had to be done, let them put another tube whenever required.
 Because, at that time, I had to sleep and this tube was way too uncomfortable.
 Did I mention the sneezing and all?
 Oh you should have seen me, blow my free nostril after sneezing 7 times in a row!

 I dozed off immediately after taking out the tube and slept for 3 hours in my small room on the seventh floor of the hospital.
-The door, of this room couldn’t be locked from within the room and so I woke up when the nurse came in to change the empty IV fluid bottle.
-After that, I couldn’t sleep as she visisited me every 30 minutes for taking blood samples, giving me the urine cup, and at 5 AM she said, there’s an emema to be done in preparation for the CECT.
+The door, of this room couldn’t be locked from within the room and so I woke up when the nurse came in to change the empty intravenous fluid bottle.
+After that, I couldn’t sleep as she visited my room every 30 minutes for taking blood samples, giving me the urine cup, and at 5 AM she said, there’s an emema to be done in preparation for the CECT.
 Now, I did it, but I’m not going into the details here.
 It was only at 7 AM that the nurse had noticed me without the RT and she simply asked, “did the tube came out by itself?”.
 I could only smile to that question.

 Now it turned out, for the CECT I have to drink 2 litres of water mixed with this contrast dye.
 By the way, CECT stands for contrast enhanced computed tomography.
 If that was the case, why was the doctor last night asking me not to take out the RT after aspiration?
 I don’t have a clue.
 I felt good that by removing the tube without anybody’s permission, I did the right thing.